Sricool38/AlationDemo/README.md

 Reports are available in the path /Alation/target.As mentioned in runner file, html and json reports are available.
 Locators are available in locators.yml file to maintain the locators,easy to change for future.

+Hookes : Handel the Before and After functionalities in this Class.
+As a first Step launching the Browser and Open the Amazon site are default,so handel this is here.